solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

 ## Abstract and learning objectives

 In this hands-on-lab, you will build a cloud processing and machine learning solution for IoT data.
 We will begin by deploying a factory load simulator using Azure IoT Edge to write into Azure IoT Hub, following the recommendations in the [Azure IoT reference architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/iot).
-The data in this simulator represents sensor data collected from a stamping press machine, which cuts, shapes, and imprints sheet metal.  **TODO: exercise 1 website and exercise 2 explanation**
+The data in this simulator represents sensor data collected from a stamping press machine, which cuts, shapes, and imprints sheet metal.
+The rest of the lab will show how to implement an event sourcing architecture using Azure technologies ranging from Cosmos DB to Stream Analytics to Azure Functions to Azure Database for PostgreSQL.

-Once we have data in Azure IoT Hub, we will use Azure Stream Analytics to aggregate and transform the data, including using the Anomaly Detection service built into Stream Analytics to observe and report on abnormal machine temperature readings.
-Stream Analytics will then send data to three different data stores:  Azure Database for PostgreSQL Hyperscale, Azure Cosmos DB, and Azure Data Lake Storage Gen2.
-The data in each source will serve different purposes, from driving analytical microservices to performing predictive maintenance to forming the basis for Power BI dashboards.

-You will learn how to apply historical machine temperature and stamping pressure values in the creation of a machine learning model to identify potential issues which might require machine adjustment.
+Using factory-generated data, you will learn how to use the Anomaly Detection service built into Stream Analytics to observe and report on abnormal machine temperature readings.
+You will also learn how to apply historical machine temperature and stamping pressure values in the creation of a machine learning model to identify potential issues which might require machine adjustment.
 You will deploy this predictive maintenance model and generate predictions on simulated stamp press data.

 ## Overview